 State and National Parks usually lend themselves to being more family friendly, too.
 The other campers there seem more laid back and accepting of families and kids.
 I don’t know exactly why, but it’s definitely what we have found.

 Plus, anywhere with a playground, laundry room, pool or lake, and room for the kids to run is a BIG plus!
 This can make or break the week.
+(Read more about picking the right RV park when traveling with kids).

 Privacy – we don’t have any.
 We knew this coming into it and were prepared for it.
 But I can definitely say there are times I miss my big Jacuzzi bathtub and being able to sneak away upstairs, shut the door and take a bath while Craig watched the kids.